 John Lowe, RN, PhD, FAAN (2023)

-Dr. Lowe is the current and founding director of the Center for Indigenous Nursing Research for Health Equity and the Endowed McKenzie Professor for Health Disparities Research Florida State University College of Nursing.
-This is the first and only Center of its kind worldwide.
-Dr. Lowe developed and studies interventions for the prevention and reduction of substance use and other risk behaviors among Native American and Indigenous youth and young adults.
+Dr. Lowe is a professor and Joseph Blades Centennial Memorial Professorship Chair at the University of Texas at Austin.
+Dr. Lowe has developed and studies interventions for the prevention and reduction of substance use and other risk behaviors among Native American and Indigenous youth and young adults.
 These studies and other health programs are guided models that Dr. Lowe developed which include the Cherokee Self-Reliance, Native Self-Reliance, and Native-Reliance Models.
 Dr. Lowe also developed the first manualized Talking Circle evidence-based intervention to reduce substance use and other risk behaviors among Native American and Indigenous people.
 Dr. Lowe was the first Native American man to be inducted as a fellow in the American Academy of Nursing.

 Dr. Sullivan is the Director of Research, Evidence Based Practice, and Analytics for the Veterans Affairs Central Office of Nursing Services.
 Dr. Sullivan’s program of research focuses on aging veterans in recuperative care, and she is co-investigator on a study of missed nursing care in long term care facilities for Veterans.
 She completed her BSN at Harding University, MSN at the University of Virginia, and her PhD from the University of Arkansas for Medical Sciences.

 For more about the NACNR, please visit https://www.ninr.nih.gov/aboutninr/nacnr.